navalinovian/AiEthics/README.md

-# Sentiment Analysiis of AiEthics
+# Sentiment Analysis of AiEthics

-1. Install all libraries in requirement.txt
+1. Install all libraries in requirements.txt
 2. Install openpypxl